-Internal review and moderation of undergraduate (part of any programme Level 7 or lower) assessments you have taken
+Internal review and moderation of assessments you have taken:

-A sample of assessments taken are reviewed internally, and then moderation as specified in our documented practice.
+A sample of assessments taken are reviewed internally, and then moderated as specified in our documented practice.
+This may or may not be done for "two assessor assessments" (described above).
 The review is done by educators with expertise in the subject matter.
 The internal moderation is done by one of our educators with expertise in the subject matter who also has the experience and credentials to perform formal moderation.
 The review and moderation is done to improve our ways of assessing in the future, but will not cause a change in your result on an assessment.